h. 10:00, 5 juin 2022 - h. 17:00, 5 juin 2022

 Hear Paganini play magnificently as he did that summer, attend a theatre rehearsal of “The Triumph of Love” by Pierre de Marivaux in the Green Theatre, discover the water games in Pan’s Grotto, marvel at the Tableaux Vivant throughout the Villa with Elisa and her ladies in waiting and other members of her court as they gamble and play cards and heatedly discuss the politics of the times.
 You can watch the 113th line infantry regiment training, watch a rehearsal of new choreography led by Elisa’s Dance Master, visit the archery lessons and fencing demonstrations in the park and play Blind Man’s Bluff on the lawn.
 Take a horse-drawn carriage ride around the park (at an extra cost) and follow the guided tour of the perfumed trees and plants planted by Elisa and later introduced into gardens all over Tuscany.

 From 1pm to 2.30pm all re-enactors will have lunch seated on the grass under the trees near the lake.
-For the rest of the day they will perform the following:
+For the rest of the day they will perform the following tableaux vivants:

-Group 1 (25 re-enactors) – Tableaux Vivant inside the Villa.
+Group 1 (25 re-enactors) – Tableaux Vivants inside the Villa.

 a) Dressing Elisa in the bedroom upstairs, with her ladies-in-waiting